Jeff-Bouchard/hub.docker.com/pyuheprng/README.md

 ## Ultra-high entropy (1536-bit class)

-`pyuheprng` is built on Steve Gibson's **Ultra High Entropy PRNG (UHEPRNG)** design.
+`pyuheprng` is built on Steve Gibson's **Ultra High Entropy PRNG (UHEPRNG)** design (see [GRC UHEPRNG](https://www.grc.com/otg/uheprng.htm)).
 UHEPRNG uses **more than 1536 bits of internal state** with carefully chosen parameters (including a safe prime / Sophie Germain prime factor) so that every possible PRNG state is visited before any sequence repeats.

 In practice this means: